Anveshembadi/Practice-Session/Daily Updates.md

 ## 02/12/2024
 1. Worked on Testing of cases and went through finding errors.
 2. Went through Solving of errors with the help of  Ramesh.
+## 03/12/2024
+1. 1.
+Worked on Testing of cases and went through finding errors.